rwb27/openflexure_nano_motor_controller/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Openflexure Stage's documentation!
+The OpenFlexure Stage module
 =============================================

-This module exposes the functions of the OpenFlexure Nano Motor Controller in a friendly Python class.
-It allows the stage to be moved, as well as providing properties that allow it to be easily configured.
+This module exposes the functions of the OpenFlexure Nano Motor Controller (AKA the "Sangaboard")in a friendly Python class.
+It allows the stage to be moved, as well as providing properties that allow it to be configured.
 Various context managers and generator functions are provided to simplify opening/closing the hardware, and common operations such as scanning through a list of points.

-There are two classes provided by this module; :class:`OpenFlexureStage` and :class:`OpenFlexureStageWithLightSensor` depending on whether your stage is set up to read a light sensor.
+All of the functionality is accessed through the :class:`OpenFlexureStage` class, which optionally includes a :class:`LightSensor` module if the firmware and hardware are set up to include this.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   hardware
+   firmware
    API